Multiple polaritonic edge states in a Su-Schrieffer-Heeger chain strongly coupled to a multimode cavity: Multiple polaritonic edge states

 The above-discussed results contrast with what we observe while computing the bulk topological invariant in Sec.~\ref{sec:Topological phases}.
 Indeed, for cavity heights $L_x^\mathrm{edge}<L_x<L_x^\mathrm{Zak}$, a nontrivial Zak phase of $\pi$ is found (see the upper left region in Fig.~\ref{fig:Zak phase diagram}), while numerous polaritonic edge states are present.
-Thus, the bulk-edge correspondence in term of \emph{number} of edge states is not anymore satisfied.
+Thus, the bulk-edge correspondence in terms of \emph{number} of edge states is not anymore satisfied.
 Moreover, the TPT visible as a red dashed line for $L_x=L_x^\mathrm{Zak}$ does not interfere with the polaritonic edge states which we observe in the finite spectrum of Fig.~\ref{fig:Finite chain - Freq vs Epsilon and Lx}(a).
-We attribute the latter breakdown of the bulk-edge correspondence to the fact that the TPT takes place in a system which is already metallic, as $L_x^\mathrm{Zak} > L_x^\mathrm{gap}$, the gap having been closed by the complete chiral symmetry breaking induced by the strong light-matter coupling.
+We attribute the latter breakdown of the bulk-edge correspondence to the fact that the TPT takes place in a system which is already metallic, as $L_x^\mathrm{Zak} > L_x^\mathrm{gap}$, the gap having been closed by the complete chiral symmetry breaking induced by the light-matter coupling.

 In Fig.~\ref{fig:Finite chain - Freq vs Epsilon and Lx}(b), we investigate the effect of the dimerization parameter $\epsilon$, and consider the strong light-matter coupling regime with a cavity height $L_x=10a>L_x^\mathrm{Zak}$.
 We observe here the absence of edge states when $\epsilon<0$, as it is the case in the usual SSH model.
-Looking at the two right frames of the Zak phase diagram in Fig.~\ref{fig:Zak phase diagram}, the bulk invariant indicates however a topological phase for $\epsilon<0$.
+Looking at the two right frames of the Zak phase diagram in Fig.~\ref{fig:Zak phase diagram}, the bulk invariant indicates, however, a topological phase for $\epsilon<0$.
 Therefore, the bulk-edge correspondence is again not verified here.
-When $\epsilon>0$, we find ourselves in the case studied previously on the right side of Fig.~\ref{fig:Finite chain - Freq vs Epsilon and Lx}(a), and we observe that increasing the dimerization parameter $\epsilon$ enlarges the energy window where the polaritonic states have inherited a localization on the edge are located.
+When $\epsilon>0$, we find ourselves in the case studied previously on the right side of Fig.~\ref{fig:Finite chain - Freq vs Epsilon and Lx}(a), and we observe that increasing the dimerization parameter $\epsilon$ enlarges the energy window in which polaritonic states inherit edge localization.